Nishanthreddy1997/aboutme/README.md

 ## about

 ### Use of this repo
-This reposotory is all about my work and recommendations.
+This reposotory is all about my work,experienceusing github and recommendations.